Carter-Prime/ClearSkiesWeather/README.md

     const val API_KEY = "YOUR API KEY"
 }
 ```

-3. Open project with Android Studio
-4. Add file ... to folder iii with the following content:

-5. Build project
-6. Run project with Your mobile or Android Emulator SDK 26 or higher
+5. Run project with Your mobile or Android Emulator SDK 26 or higher
-7. On phone functionality of weather station is limited to the sensor that the phone has.
+6. On phone, functionality of weather station is limited to the sensor that the phone has.
    In emulator, sensor activity can be simulated.
 Graph data will appear after the phone registers a sensor change.

 ## Demo video